Rookie Card of “Should Be Great” Dale Murphy

 This post contains affiliate links through eBay Partner Network.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 This 660 card set features the rookie card of the beloved Brave, Dale Murphy.
 It is a simple clean design with nothing too loud like the ’72 or ’75 Topps sets.

 Rookie cards in the set are grouped together by position, as we can see on the red banner Dale began his career as a catcher.
 Big, bold, green font indicates that these gentlemen are indeed rookies.

 Kevin Pasley only played in 55 games over his four-year career.
 Gary Alexander played in 432 games over his seven-year career.
 And Rick Cerone played for 18 years with eight different teams.
 His only accolade is that he came in 7th place for the 1980 MVP voting.

 I’m not a fan of quad photo rookie cards but some collectors are.
 The reason why I don’t prefer them is because of the card back design.

-They are either really plane or like this one jammed pack full of information that makes it hard to read and even harder to look at.
+They are either really plain or like this one jammed pack full of information that makes it hard to read and even harder to look at.

 Happy Collecting Collectors,